Skin (short story)

-"Skin" is a macabre short story written by author Roald Dahl.

-It was first published in the May 17, 1952 issue of The New Yorker, and was later featured in the collections Someone Like You, published in 1953, and Skin and Other Stories, published in 2000.
-It was adapted for television as part of Anglia Television's Tales of the Unexpected, broadcast on March 8, 1980.
+"Skin" is a macabre short story written by Roald Dahl.
+It was first published in the 17 May 1952 issue of The New Yorker, and was later featured in the collections Someone Like You, published in 1953, and Skin and Other Stories, published in 2000.
+It was adapted for television as part of Anglia Television's Tales of the Unexpected, and broadcast on 8 March 1980.